-Associate and joint venture are initially recognised in the consolidated statement of financial position at cost, and subsequently accounted for using the equity method less any impairment losses.
-Any premium paid for an associate or a joint venture above the fair value of the Group's share of the identifiable assets, liabilities and contingent liabilities acquired is included in the carrying amount of the investment in associate or joint venture.
+Associates are initially recognised in the consolidated statement of financial position at cost, and subsequently accounted for using the equity method less any impairment losses.
+Any premium paid for an associate above the fair value of the Group's share of the identifiable assets, liabilities and contingent liabilities acquired is included in the carrying amount of the investment in associate.

 Under the equity method, the Group's share of post-acquisition profits and losses and other comprehensive income is recognised in the consolidated statement of comprehensive income.
-Post-acquisition changes in the Group's share of net assets of associates or joint ventures and distributions received are adjusted against the carrying amount of the investments.
+Postacquisition changes in the Group's share of net assets of associates and distributions received are adjusted against the carrying amount of the investments.

-Losses of an associate or a joint venture in excess of the Group's interest in that associate or joint venture (which includes any long-term interests that, in substance, form part of the Group's net investment) are not recognised, unless the Group and the Company has incurred legal or constructive obligations to make good those losses or made payments on behalf of the associate or joint venture.
+Losses of an associate in excess of the Group's interest in that associate (which includes any longterm interests that, in substance, form part of the Group's net investment) are not recognised, unless the Group and the Company has incurred legal or constructive obligations to make good those losses or made payments on behalf of the associate.

-Where a Group entity transacts with an associate or a joint venture, unrealised profits are eliminated to the extent of the Group's interest in the associate or joint venture.
-Any eliminated gain that is in excess of the carrying amount of the Group's interest in the associate or joint venture should be recognised as deferred income.
+Where a Group entity transacts with an associate, unrealised profits are eliminated to the extent of the Group's interest in the associate.
+Any eliminated gain that is in excess of the carrying amount of the Group's interest in the associate should be recognised as deferred income.
 Unrealised losses are also eliminated, but only to the extent that there is no impairment.